All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Constipation is common on Wegovy because it slows gastric emptying.
 South Asian patients who drink mostly chai or coffee may not be getting enough plain water.
 We recommend at least 8 glasses of water daily, separate from tea.
 Warm water or jeera (cumin) water between meals can help with digestion.

 South Asian culture involves frequent family meals, celebrations, and gatherings where food is central.
-On Wegovy, you simply will not be able to eat the same quantities.
+On Wegovy, you simply won't be able to eat the same quantities.
 Practical approaches include:

 • Serving yourself smaller portions from the start